Understanding Republics and Republicanism: What is a Republic?

 What Does Republic Mean?

-The term Republic generally means “a lawful representative government that isn’t a monarchy,” but beyond that things get complex.
+The term Republic generally means “a lawful representative government that isn’t a monarchy,” or phrased another way, “a popular government ruled by the many, but with power delegated to representatives,” but beyond that things get complex.

 What is a Republic? – Modern Republics in the Broad and Realist Sense

-That means every real government is either a type of monarchy or a type of republic (see the CIA’s very realist list), like the realist founder of modern political theory Machiavelli said.
+That means, in the purely empirical sense, every real government is either a type of monarchy or a type of republic (see the CIA’s very realist list), like the realist founder of modern political theory Machiavelli said.